Setting expectations for your event or residential

 - Storage of personal data following Girlguiding’s Data protection policy.

-- Right to update and change the details of the trip.
+- Right to update and change the details of the trip and what this means for the trip and costs.

-5. Include who to contact with queries, concerns or complaints.
+Include who to contact with queries, concerns or complaints

 - Outline where people can go with queries, concerns or complaints, including: